abjohnkang/food-bank-finder/README.md

 - jQuery 3.4.1

 # GOOGLE MAP LINK LOGIC
-Dataset provides location information that based on Latitude and Longitude, so it can be easily mapped with google map like like below:
+Data set provides location information that based on Latitude and Longitude, so it can be easily mapped with google map like like below:
 `https://www.google.com/maps/search/<Latitude>,<Longitude>?entry=tts`

 # DEMO URL